• Home

 Mixing the ingredients to make raspberry frosting.

-Using an icing spatula or a butter knife, frost the tops of the donuts.
+Lastly, using an icing spatula or a butter knife, frost the tops of the donuts.

 Expert Baking Tips

-• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the cookies their dark hue.
-If you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
-DO NOT use dark alone; it will make your donuts too dry and bitter.
+• Use 2 Types of Cocoa Powder- The 2 types of cocoa powders give the donuts their dark hue.
+Although, if you only have one type on hand, use natural unsweetened or dutch...just know their color will not be as dark as mine.
+Please do not use dark alone; it will make your donuts too chalky, dry and bitter.
+And like the flour, use packed cups of cocoa powder or read the gram amount.

 Recipe FAQs